mgechev/blog.mgechev.com/content/about/_index.md

 In this section, you can find details about some of the work I've done.

 In 2017, I co-founded [Rhyme.com](https://rhyme.com).
 Rhyme is an EdTech company which aims to provide access to hands-on, world class trainings to everyone.
 I started working on the platform in 2015, later on I built an engineering team in Sofia, Bulgaria.
-In 2018, Rhyme joined Coursera as their first acquicision ever.
+In 2018, Rhyme joined Coursera as their first acquisition ever.

 ## Open source